ArhanPL/Delta-Demo/README.md

 # Delta-Demo
-this is a demo for gtihub
+This is a demo for GitHub.